home

 Intended for

-This course targets everyone involved in the development of business reports, by means of SQL statements on relational database systems.
+This course targets everyone involved in the development of business reports, by means of SQL statements on relational database systems or Hadoop (Hive) or Spark SQL.

 Background